burnt-rice-again/The_Cube_WIP/README.md

 ## Known Bugs

-    -TimeTravel machine randomizes required input on requip with no downside -New Game does not use the Cube Scenario must use scenario select -Hitbox of new visuals doesn not exist.
+    -TimeTravel machine randomizes required input on requip with no downside -Hitbox of new visuals doesn not exist.
 Engine Cannot currently import hitbox models for a mod.
     -Engine doesn't support importing animated models for a mods -Gyroscope storage does not update visual until reload. same for both cube holder and storage comp.